natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 * The resulting information is displayed to standard output stream:

-  * iterate over the results obtained and display only those fields that are in *keys* list
+  * iterate over the results obtained and show only those fields that are in keys list

-Let’s check the script.
+Let's check the script.

 Show host parameters with IP 10.1.10.2: